-The project is scheduled to let for construction in October 2016.
-Construction is anticipated to begin in early 2017 and expected to last 18 months with an estimated cost of $12 million.
+The project was let for construction in October 2016.
+Construction is expected to last 25 months beginning on March 6, 2017, with an estimated cost of $14.1 million.

 - FM 60 serves as a main entrance to Brazos County with the crossing at the Brazos River, primary crosstown arterial for College Station and key access to Texas A&M University and Easterwood Airport

 - With Texas A&M University enrollment exceeding 62,000 students, congestion has increased, especially during morning and afternoon rush hours, resulting in daily delays

 - Convert existing unsignalized at-grade intersections with the FM 2818 ramps into a diverging diamond interchange (DDI) with curbed islands and traffic signals

 - Widen existing bridge over FM 2818 to six travel lanes (three west and three east) with protected pedestrian pathways and bicycle lanes

 - A DDI will provide protected, free right- and left-hand turns, improving capacity through the intersections, reducing delays